This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 Turns out this iconic CEO hates, hates, hates consultants!
 But he somehow seemed okay with the meeting.

 Then it dawned on me that months ago George mentioned the boss "hates consultants."
 But they hired me anyway, so it didn't cross my mind again..
 Then after a few months of good feedback, this "challenge" — this overt provocation — in the meeting.
-Jeepers.

-George says Jack wanted to know: Did this consultant have real rationales, real strategic thinking, real experience,… behind the recommendations?
+George says he suspected Jack wanted to know: Did this consultant have real rationales, real strategic thinking, real experience,… behind the recommendations?
 Were these working sessions — that were sucking up the time of some of his executives — worth the money?
 And would these recommendations be worth it when it cost many times more, to roll out in marketing campaigns?

-But -- for the first-time ever, I'm told — this business icon would pick me up at 12:35 at the South Entrance… to continue the conversation over lunch!
+But -- for the first-time ever, I'm told — this business icon would pick me up at 12:35 sharp at the South Entrance… to continue the conversation over lunch!

 No way!

 Did I screw up enough to earn more of Jack's Wrath?
 He wants to talk more… but he'd already grilled me.
 Does he get involved at this level?
 Does he want to berate me for being a smartass?
 Did I embarrass him?
-Did he value any of the work?
+Did he value any small bit of the work?

-Some small talk and long silences while Jack chauffeured, The boss seemed focused on his driving, squinting over his bifocals, or deep in thought.
+Some small talk and long silences while Jack chauffeured, The Boss seemed focused on his driving, squinting over his bifocals, or deep in thought.

 The house was decidedly… unimpressive.

-A 20-minute drive, and we arrived at a ranch house in Beverly Hills.
-Not the palatial estate envisioned as we drove past serious mansions.
-Car parked outside with a guy watching us.
-And the house looked bigger on the inside.
-The kitchen had a brand-new refrigerator… but the dark wood paneling said 1950's.
+The house looks bigger on the inside.
+The kitchen has a brand-new refrigerator… but the dark wood paneling says 1950's.
 No kitchen renovation?
-The place looked well-lived and musty, but smelled clean.
-The CEO lookd more relaxed as he played short-order cook — he made tuna, with a measured dollop of mayo, and a small bit of grated onion,.
-He had really good rye bread available, crispy crust.
+The place looks well-lived and musty, but smells clean.
+The CEO looks more relaxed as he played short-order cook — he makes tuna, with a measured dollop of mayo, and a small bit of grated onion,.
+He has really good rye bread, crispy crust.
+Eggsellent.
 Wrong kinda pickle, no problem..
-Served in elegant mansion style… on a Dixie paper plate.
+Served in elegant mansion style — on a Dixie paper plate.

 He told Joel that consultants and his underlings usually don't tell him the truth.
 He can't stand that!
 He gave me 3 examples of that disingenuous behavior — they were awful panderings.